 From large chains to single-location independents, the GRA helps make Georgia a better place for restaurants and restaurants better for Georgia.

-The GRA has operated as the voice for Georgia restaurants since 1906.
-We have very limited knowledge of the association’s activities until 1972, when under the leadership of Marge McDonald the GRA joined with the Georgia Travel Association (GATA) and the Georgia Hotel and Lodging Association (GHLA), which then fell under the umbrella of the Georgia Hospitality & Travel Association (GHTA) as its food service division to merge the three organizations into one at that time.
+The Georgia Restaurant Association (GRA) has operated as the voice for Georgia restaurants since 1906.
+We have very limited knowledge of the association’s activities until 1972, when under the leadership of Marge McDonald, the GRA joined with the Georgia Travel Association (GATA) and the Georgia Hotel and Lodging Association (GHLA), which then fell under the umbrella of the Georgia Hospitality & Travel Association (GHTA) as its food service division, to merge the three organizations into one at that time.

 The food service division of GHTA was chaired by Jim Squire who, along with Niko Karatassos, Chairman of the new GRC, joined together the former GRA (under the GHTA) and the GRC into a new, unified association called the Georgia Restaurant Association.
 In August of 2004, the GHTA Board of Directors voted to disband the GHTA.
 The hotel association re-incorporated into the Georgia Hotel & Lodging Association (GHLA), while the travel association ceased operation.
 As a result of the merger, the National Restaurant Association established a Dual Membership agreement with the new GRA.

-The current Georgia Restaurant Association (GRA) evolved from the Georgia Restaurant Council (GRC), which was created in early 2002 by a small group of prominent Georgia restaurateurs including Karen Bremer, Phil Hickey, Pano Karatassos, Alan LeBlanc, Perry McGuire and George McKerrow.
-Ron Wolf, a former executive with Atlanta-based AFC Enterprises, Inc. and Bass Hotels, was hired by the founders to be the Association's first Executive Director.
-Wolf retired in 2010.
-Karen Bremer was hired by the Board of Directors as Executive Director in September of 2010 and now serves as the organization's Chief Executive Officer.
+The current Georgia Restaurant Association (GRA) evolved from the Georgia Restaurant Council (GRC), which was created in early 2003 by a small group of prominent Georgia restaurateurs including Karen Bremer, Phil Hickey, Pano Karatassos, Alan LeBlanc, Perry McGuire and George McKerrow.